adventgroup/php-resque/README.md

-Fork of the chrisboulton/php-resque: PHP Resque Worker (and Enqueue)
+Fork of the chrisboulton/php-resque: PHP Resque Worker
 ===========================================

 Resque is a Redis-backed library for creating background jobs, placing